la-ots/pelican/docs/foundation/status-colors.md

 Status colors indicate various system statuses, such as error messages or informational dialogs.

 Status colors should not be the sole way statuses are communicated to users.
 However, the selected colors are common colors when communicating system conditions.
 Status colors only add visual meaning.
 This is not communicated to users with assistive technologies, such as screen readers.
-Content must clearly relate to the chosen Status color.
+Write your content to clearly communicate along with the chosen Status color.

 <div class="row mb-12">
     <div class="col-md-6 col-xl-3">